cryotato/cryotato.github.io/_posts/2025-05-13-pessimism.md

 ï have nø decent way to end ϑis except to sꜽ ïm tired.
 Parents: how to tell ϑem itꝬ too late & ϑat ϑey've ruined me; how to forgive w̃ ï know ï will never recover.
 Maté iṋ his wisdom tells me quite gently in a voice ϑat feels universal., hꙩpe iꝬ nøt lost!!!

+> Nihilism is not overcome by arguments or analyses, it is tamed by love and care.
+Any disease of the soul must be conquered by a turning of one’s soul.
+This turning is done through one’s own affirmation of one’s worth—an affirmation fueled by the concern of others.

+- Cornel West

 [^1]: ᴜ̊ԙ listening to...
 Car Seat Headrest! my conscience cůld nøt escape ϑis particular soŋ around my tweendom.

 [^2]: Sparklehorse. rest iṋ peace